 Brandon Calkins of Mukwonago was charged in Waukesha County Circuit Court with misdemeanor counts of disorderly conduct, resisting an officer and battery.
 He is currently out on bail.

-The mother told officers Bilicki called her claiming that her boyfriend, Calkins, had injured her.
-The complaint said Bilicki told her mom she was upset by Calkins behavior and was trying to walk away from him.
+According to the criminal complaint, Bilicki's mother told officers Bilicki had called her claiming that her boyfriend, Calkins, had injured her.
+The complaint said Bilicki told her mom she had been upset by Calkins' behavior and was trying to walk away from him.

-As Bilicki walked down the railroad tracks away from Calkins, he allegedly caught up with her and pushed her down.
-The mother said at the time of the phone call her daughter said she struck her head on a rock.
+As she walked down the railroad tracks away from Calkins on Nov.
+14, 2016, he caught up with her and pushed her down, the complaint said.
+Bilicki's mother told police that her daughter told her she struck her head on a rock.

-As a result of the accident, Bilicki has undergone many surgeries, including facial reconstruction, repair of her right femur and right clavicle, and further amputation of her left arm.
+As a result of the accident, Bilicki has undergone many surgeries, including facial reconstruction, repair of her right femur and right clavicle, and further amputation of her left arm, the complaint said.

 Neither Calkins' attorney nor Kelsey Bilicki could be reached for comment.
 His next court date is scheduled for March 1.